sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 * **Added:** TSF v3.1 support.
 * **Improved:** Links are now matched at least 900 times quicker and more accurately; so, there's no more notable lag when editing large texts.
-* **Fixed:** When using TSF v3.1, interacting with this extensions' UI elements won't trigger an "unsaved changes" warning when leaving the post-edit screen.
+* **Fixed:** When using TSF v3.1, interacting with this extension's UI elements won't trigger an "unsaved changes" warning when leaving the post-edit screen.
 * **Fixed:** Empty or unmatched lexical form selectors are no longer cleared, or auto-activated on save.

 ### 1.0.0